tuanht/hackintosh-10600k-z490-aorus-elite-5700xt/README.md

 ## Cleanup

-Type `make clean` to cleanup any downloaded files to make your EFI folder structure look clean.
+Type `make clean` to clean up any downloaded files to make your EFI folder structure look clean.

 ## Bootable USB Installer (WIP)

-If you're install EFI for USB Installer, you'll want to display console messages during boot for troubleshooting.
-I've make a special target that can run after install to enable verbose mode in `config.plist`, just run: `make install_usb`.
+If you're installing EFI for USB Installer, you'll want to display console messages during boot for troubleshooting.
+I've made a special target that can run after install to enable verbose mode in `config.plist`, just run: `make install_usb`.

+## Disclaimer

+This OC build is made specifically for my system.
+Don't use it unless you understand which configurations need to be changed to suit your need.
+Checkout [merged PRs](https://github.com/tuanht/hackintosh-10600k-z490-aorus-elite-5700xt/pulls?q=is%3Apr+is%3Amerged) for some important changes.

 ## Credits